 Attorney Matthew Sprankle focuses his practice on a variety of health care regulatory and transactional matters, including fraud, waste, and abuse counseling and defense; government investigations; health care compliance; mergers and acquisitions; corporate formation and governance; privacy, cybersecurity, and data asset management; and telehealth and telemedicine.

 Matthew handles a wide range of matters for his clients:

-- Advises and defends health care and life sciences entities in connection with federal and state government investigations, payor audits, False Claims Act qui tam actions, and internal investigations related to health care fraud
+- Advising and defending health care and life sciences entities in connection with federal and state government investigations, payor audits, False Claims Act qui tam actions, and internal investigations related to health care fraud

-- Guides clients through strategic affiliations and transactions, including mergers, acquisitions, joint ventures, and transactional health care regulatory diligence
+- Guiding clients through strategic affiliations and transactions, including mergers, acquisitions, joint ventures, and transactional health care regulatory diligence

-- Negotiates and drafts various contracts, including master service agreements, vendor agreements, infrastructure access agreements, physician employment agreements, data use agreements, and non-disclosure agreements
+- Negotiating and drafting various contracts, including master service agreements, vendor agreements, infrastructure access agreements, physician employment agreements, data use agreements, and non-disclosure agreements

 - Counsels clients with respect to a range of corporate formation, structure, and governance matters

 - Drafts privacy and security policies, data licensing agreements, and business associate agreements on behalf of HIPAA covered entities, business associates, and downstream entities